About MHHS

 • Sexually Transmitted Infections (STIs)

-• Tuberculosis (TB) Program
+• Tuberculosis (TB) program

 Family Health Unit:

-Services include:
+Services Include:

 • Gender and Reproductive Health Services

-• Prenatal and Postnatal Care
+• Prenatal and Postnatal care

 • Infant and Child Health Services

-• Children with Special Health Care Needs (CSHCN)
+• Children with Special Health Care Needs

 • Early Hearing Detection and Intervention